 If you are available during the day throughout the week (the Thrift Store is open Monday to Friday 11am-3pm), consider helping out in our Thrift Store.
 Whether you have an hour a week to spare or want to come in daily, we can always use a hand sorting donations and keeping things tidy.
-Feel free to fill out our Volunteer Application and someone will be in touch soon!
+Feel free to fill out our Volunteer Application and someone will be in touch if we have an opening.

 Lunches for Learning